RCIC-UCI-Public/website-rcic/docs/source/about/accessibility.rst

 **Accessibility status**
  Currently, we are in a process of evaluating accessibility issues and are using online tools to check the accessibility of our website.
- The compliance report compliance will be made available on this page.
+ The compliance report will be made available on this page.

+ Using web accessibility evaluation tool https://wave.webaim.org/aimscore most pages on this website get 9.9-10 out of 10 AIM score for automated testing.

 **Reporting issues**
   To report accessibility issue